Boss has always been introduced with top-notch effect processors for guitars. The latest addition on the list is BOSS GX 100 guitar effect processor.

 Like other BOSS products, GX 100 is an easy-to-use and intuitive guitar effect processor that anybody can operate without any expert knowledge.

-The presets, user banks, effects, and amps are easy to assignable so you can concentrate on your playing not on managing the effect processor.
+The presets, user banks, effects, and amps are easy to assign so you can concentrate on your playing not on managing the effect processor.

 However, if you are using external stompboxes and effects then you have to learn to set up the connections which could be a bit hard for a beginner.